JulianDicken/Broadcast/readme.md

 ```
 Once all registered **Broadcasts** have been dispatched the watchlist will dispatch.

+Watchlists take two optional arguments, a callback and their desired scope.

 ---
 ### Radios
 **Radios** are a type of **Broadcast** and serve as repeating broadcast sources.